alangpp255/Fabric-Color-Shifting-and-simulation/README.md

 # fabric_color_shift

 ### Objectives:
-Simulate the pattern of the cloth after color changing
+Generate different color of cloths from single color of cloths.

 ### Methods:
 Use the KD-tree classification method to find the main color position of the objective fabric, and then adjust the color of each classified pixel point